hacraven/fizzbuzz/notes.md

     for(var n = 1; n<= 100; n++)

-need to check for multiplies of 3 & 5 so need an if statement to test for a condition.  the condition is the n a multiple
+next it needs to check for multiplies of 3 & 5 so need an if statement to test for a condition.  the condition is the n a multiple

 need to use the % modulo because if it returns a remainder of 0 then it is divisible